AntoineSoetewey/statsandr/content/faq.md

 * professionals in their research or project, and
 * university students in their classes or thesis

-Do not hesitate to [contact me](/contact/) if you have any questions (e.g., availabilities, rates, etc.).
+See more information on [easystat.be](https://easystat.be/) and feel free to contact me for further questions or to organize the first class.
+This website is in French, so do not hesitate to [contact me](/contact/) if you do not understand.

 ## 14. I have a question that is not mentioned here